aldi/quora-nologin-chrome-extension/README.md

 - Adds `?share=1` at the end of the Quora's Question URL.
 - Removes Ads.
 - Disables Login Button.
+- Adds a special new Quora icon when viewing an answer.

 ## Search Query